bromagosa/Snap4Arduino/README.md

 Once your local setup is ready, you can use the ``build`` script as follows:

-    usage: ./build [options]
+    Usage: ./build [OPTIONS]

         --platform=TARGET   Selects a platform.
 Accepts both generic platform names (all, mobile, desktop, desktop/gnu) and specific names (desktop/gnu/64).
 See --help=platform for details.

         --run               Builds and runs Snap4Arduino for the specified architecture.
                             Only for desktop GNU/Linux and Android.

         --makeinstaller     Attempts to create an installer for the Microsoft Windows versions.
 Needs Inno Setup, check prepare script for info.

         --rerun             Runs the last built version of Snap4Arduino, if it exists.
                             Only for desktop GNU/Linux.

+        --keeptmp           Do not remove the temporal build directory afterwards.

+        --pack              Compresses the resulting files into a properly named package.

         --deploy=URL        Tries to deploy the built version(s) to a server.
+                            Implicitly runs --pack.

-                        --username=USRNAME  Specifies a username for the deploy server.
+                            --username=USERNAME Specifies a username for the deploy server.
-                        --dir=PATH          Specifies a path for deploying built files in the deploy server.
+                            --password=PASSWD   Specifies a password for that user.
-                                            If unspecified, the default /var/www
-                                            directory will be used.

 To find out which platforms are supported by the build script, just run ``./build --help=platform``.